stolostron/sre-doc/docs/design.md

 - record pointing to the public IP of the bastion VM
 - record pointing to the private IP of the Load Balancer frontend IPs for api and *.apps

-This is used for certificate validaiton purpose and to avoid the need to go through the bastion also for the DNS traffic.
+This is used for certificate validation purposes and to avoid the need to go through the bastion also for the DNS traffic.

 The expected domain name is:
 <api|*.apps>.<hubname>.<AOC base domain>